 If you have dry skin and it’s driving you nuts, give this routine a try for a few weeks.
 I think you’ll notice a difference.

 As a makeup artist, I get a lot of repeat requests.
-Smokey eyes, bronzed skin and blacked winged liner are three of the most popular.
+Smokey eyes, bronzed skin and black winged liner are three of the most popular.
 Lately, I’ve been getting a lot of requests for “dewy skin.”
-So I suppose this is perfect time to tell you the real scoop on that look.
+So I suppose this is perfect time to give you the real scoop on that look.

 The idea behind dewy skin is that it looks young, fresh and not made up.
 But like most makeup looks that people think look “natural,” it actually takes time, the correct products and a few other factors you may not have access to to get it right.